Mt. Healthy City School District Board of Education v. Doyle: Lower courts

 It raised two other defenses that addressed Doyle's substantive claims.
 In 1972's Board of Regents of State Colleges v.
 Roth, the Court had held that an untenured professor did not have a due process claim over the nonrenewal of his contract (as opposed to a dismissal prior to the expiration of the contract term) without a property or liberty interest at stake.
 Therefore, the district argued, neither did Doyle.
 And even if he did, his history of misconduct and intemperate outbursts was sufficient justification for his termination.

 Hogan ruled in Doyle's favor on every issue; although he dismissed the case against the board members as individual defendants.
 The statute creating school districts had effectively waived any Eleventh Amendment protection.
 And since Doyle had filed his suit under the section of the law that creates federal-question jurisdiction, limitations such as the amount in controversy did not apply.
 He felt Pickering gave him no leeway to decide whether Doyle would have been fired without leaking the memo, an act which he found had played "a substantial role" in the board's decision.
 Doyle was to be reinstated and reimbursed over $5,000 in back pay plus $6,000 in attorney's fees.

 The district appealed the verdict to the Sixth Circuit Court of Appeals.
-In late 1975, the appellate court affirmed all of Hogan's decision save for attorney's fees, which per the Supreme Court's recent decision in Alyeska Pipeline Co. v.
-Wilderness Society it believed were not a permissible award in the case.
+In late 1975, the appellate court affirmed all of Hogan's decision save for attorney's fees, which per the Supreme Court's recent decision in Alyeska Pipeline Svc.
+Co. v.
+Wilderness Soc'y it believed were not a permissible award in the case.
 The district petitioned the Supreme Court for certiorari, and it was granted early the following year.